AlexIbby/accessibilityGPT/README.md

 # AccessibilityGPT - An AODA Chatbot providing Information on Accessibility for Ontarians with Disabilities Act (AODA) 📖

 This project is a chatbot designed to provide answers related to the Accessibility for Ontarians with Disabilities Act (AODA) and its regulation, the Integrated Accessibility Standards Regulation (IASR).
-The chatbot utilizes the powerful mechanism of retrieval augmented generation (RAG) to provide more reliable and accurate responses. 🎯💬
+The chatbot utilizes retrieval augmented generation (RAG) to provide more reliable and accurate responses. 🎯💬

 ## How it works ❓

 The process begins with a user's query. 🗣️ This query is then matched against a set of relevant documents within a Pinecone vector database.
-Pinecone is a state-of-the-art vector database that allows us to retrieve relevant documents based on the similarity of vectors. 📚
+Pinecone is a  popular vector database that allows us to retrieve relevant documents based on the similarity of vectors. 📚

-Following this, an OpenAI's API call is made to GPT-3.5, which serves as the language learning model (LLM) for the system.
+Following this, an OpenAI API call is made to GPT-3.5, which serves as the language learning model (LLM) for the system.
 This LLM generates an answer to the user's query based solely on the matched documents from the database. 🤖💡

 This approach significantly increases the "truthiness" of responses by restricting the responses to only the information found within the matched documents, effectively reducing hallucination. 🎉